OCA/product-attribute/product_pack/README.rst

 This will show 1 line for the *pack*.

 The *pack* line will cost the sum of the *subproducts*' prices, and will have a button for editing its details.
+Do not set a price for the pack product, it will be ignored.

 Usage
 =====